 It is not hard to set up trail cameras to capture images of various game, such as whitetail deer.
 Whether mounting one or multiple, both height and orientation must be correct.
 Pictures taken from a higher vantage point are better than those taken at eye level.

-Trail camera tree placement should be done on a sturdy example, at the very least at a height of 3’ to 4’ above ground.
+Trail camera placement on a tree should be done on a sturdy example, at the very least at a height of 3’ to 4’ above ground.
 This makes it level eye to eye with the deer when photographing so higher would be better.
 Avoid false triggers by clearing debris in its field of view.

 However, at that height, there is a possibility of your trail camera being stolen.
 To mitigate this, attaching it to the tree with a safe lock is one way.
 The other is mounting it to a climbing rod and elevating it higher, say ten feet.